gabigarms/BT5153-Final-Project/README.md

 Our team evaluated and refined serveral machine learning models: Vision Transformer, U-Net with DenseNet-121, and YOLO on a pre-labelled brain tumour MRI scans dataset.

-We have included a brief summary of our results and evaluated the potential impact of this project for real-world applications in supporting and augmenting the decision-making processes in medical diagnostics.
+We have included a brief summary of our results and evaluated the potential impact of this project for real-world applications in medical diagnostics.
 For detailed results and evaluation, kindly reach out to us.

 ## Table of Contents
 - [1.
 Installation and Setup](#1-installation-and-setup)